 Why teeth whitening?

-Professional teeth whitening is an effective, safe way to remove stains and lighten the colour of your teeth.
+Professional teeth whitening can be an effective, safe way to remove stains and lighten the colour of your teeth.

 Like many people, the natural colour of your teeth may be closer to a grey or yellow.
 Due to surface stains or aging, your teeth may change in appearance.
 Consumed items such as red wine, coffee, sweets, pop, tea or tobacco can cause surface stains on your teeth.